krawaller/old-blog-backup/_source/files/posts/2016-02-14-redux-middleware.md

 <iframe src="../../applets/reduxmiddleware/experiments/snoopatfriend.html" height="150px" width="100%"></iframe>

-It seems inner part of the middleware becomes the `next`.
+Evidently the inner part of the middleware becomes the `next`.
 Which makes sense as the inner part is what takes the action as an argument, and it is the action we're feeding to `next`!

 Curious what would happen if we put snooper last in the chain?
-You'd get a facefull of [Redux source code](https://github.com/reactjs/redux/blob/e7295c33776be6199b826817934dadad5d0f9bb1/src/createStore.js#L148-L180) is what.
+You'd get a facefull of [Redux source code](https://github.com/reactjs/redux/blob/e7295c33776be6199b826817934dadad5d0f9bb1/src/createStore.js#L148-L180) is what, spelling out the entrails of the `dispatch` method.
 Hack the standalone version and try it!

 ### Dispatch return value